HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2022– 2023

 ABOUT THE HCI BURSARY PROGRAMME – FIELDS OF STUDY

-The HCI Foundation is inviting students to apply for bursary funding, for the 2022 academic year.
-Bursaries are primarily awarded to:
+The HCI Foundation is inviting students to apply for bursary funding, for the 2023 academic year.

-1) Current HCI bursary recipients, continuing their studies towards an undergraduate qualification, at a recognised public University or University of technology.
+- Current HCI bursary recipients: for continuing Undergraduate studies, at a recognised public University or University of technology.

-MORE ABOUT THE HCI BURSARY PROGRAMME – COVERAGE VALUE & SERVICE CONTRACT
+MORE ABOUT THE HCI BURSARY PROGRAMME – EXPENSES COVERED, SERVICE CONTRACT & OTHER OPPORTUNITIES

-The HCI Foundation will be awarding partial bursaries, that will provide cover for up to 75% of tuition fees (up to maximum of R38 000 per annum).
+The HCI Foundation will be awarding partial bursaries, that will provide cover for up to 75% of tuition fees (up to a maximum of R38 000 per annum).
 Payments are made into the student’s fee account at their institution, around July every year.
+The following expenses will NOT be covered: books, residence, transport, living expenses and meals.

-Bursary recipients are NOT required to pay/ work back the bursary, but they are expected to engage in community projects, take part in tutoring and mentoring programmes, as well as volunteering within their community.
+Bursary recipients are NOT required to pay back or work back the bursary, but they are expected to: engage in community projects, take part in tutoring and mentoring programmes, as well as a volunteer within their community.

 After graduation, bursary recipients may be able to enter the Graduate Development Programme, when opportunities become available.